Introduction to Modeling Propagation Loss in an Urban Environment

 Defining your grid

 You are confining your grid to a small geographical area.
-Therefore, you will use Distance for the grid spacing.
+Therefore, use Distance for the grid spacing.

-1. Select Distance from the drop-down menu in the Point Granularity frame.
+1. Select Distance from the dropdown list in the Point Granularity frame.

 2. Enter 100 ft in the Distance field.